darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 of the standard.

-What Egor's work shows is that even small, simple mistakes can be disastrous for security as when they combine they can lead to much bigger issues.
+What Egor's work shows is that even small, simple mistakes can be disastrous for security as when combined they can lead to much bigger issues.

 ###No one gets it right every time